Fit Testing FAQs

 - an understanding of the differences between fit factor, workplace protection factor, assigned protection factor and nominal protection factors

 - HSE Regulations and the Approved Codes of Practice relating to fit testing.

 Is a pre-use fit check the same as the facepiece fit test?

-No. A pre-use fit check is required every time the facepiece is worn and before entering the hazardous environment.
-It is needed to determine if the facepiece has been correctly donned before a contaminated work area is entered.
+No. A pre-use Fit Check is conducted by the wearer every time the facepiece is donned, before entering the hazardous environment.
+This fit check is used to check whether the facepiece has been correctly donned before a contaminated work area is entered.